falaelcom/raw-profiler/README.md

 BUG REPORTS
 ==================================================

-Send bug reports and suggestions to <daniel@falael.com>.
+For bug reports and suggestions use https://github.com/falaelcom/raw-profiler/issues.
+For direct contact with the developer send an email to <daniel@falael.com>.